Intelligent-Driving-Laboratory/GOPS_DOC/source/py2slx.md

-# GOPS validation bridge
+# GOPS to Simulink

-Put GOPS policy back into Simulink for closed-loop validation, with minimum effort.
+Put the trained policy back into Simulink for closed-loop verification and deployment.
 ## Prerequisites
 1. MATLAB with Simulink.